GaetanoMondelli/xtf/chainlink_usage.md

 bundleIdToRandomWinner[requestIdToBundleId[requestId]] = winner;
 ```

-The more complex solution (gas inefficient), temporarily disabled as it was sometimes consuming more GAS than MAX_CALLBACK 2_000_000.
+The more sophisticated yet temporarily disabled solution, due to its high gas consumption often exceeding the MAX_CALLBACK limit of `2_000_000 `GAS, employs a running index.
+This methodology is designed to allocate a higher chance of winning to users based on the size of their contributions.
+However, due to its gas inefficiency, we've had to pause its implementation, as it occasionally demands more gas than is feasible under the current system constraints.

 ```